 35th CIHA World Congress

-The organization committee of the 35 th CIHA World Congress “Motion: Migrations” has been following closely the developments of the COVID-19 pandemic in the world, hoping that it would not affect our congress in September.
-However, the scale of the spread and its impact on everyone’s mobility and safety, as well as the expected timeframe for its resolution has left us no option but to postpone our congress to next year.
+The organization committee of the 35 th CIHA World Congress “Motion: Migrations” has been following closely the developments of the COVID-19 pandemic in the world, hoping that it would not affect our congress.
+However, the scale of the spread and its impact on everyone’s mobility and safety, as well as the expected timeframe for its resolution has left us no option but to postpone our congress once again.
 This is a hard decision for everyone, but it is the only way to guarantee that the Congress will in fact happen.
-The new date set for the Congress is August 2 to 6, 2021.
+The new date set for the Congress is JANUARY 17TH TO 21ST 2022.
 We hope everyone can still come, and we look forward to an even richer discussion after the traumatic global experience of going through the pandemic.
 We are very fortunate to have the support of all our partners in this decision, and we are grateful that they could guarantee the maintenance of their financial support for the event next year.

 Since the first manifestations of its genre, art historical texts try to understand the artistic processes of creativity as a process of migration; inventions are understood as mobile processes.
 The development of the figure of an artist or of a style can be seen as a complex process of migrating individuals or concepts.
 Migration has also been understood through its historical, political and socio-economic aspects.
 In addition to this, it has been a fundamental aspect of the human experience since the beginning of the Modern Age, i.e., since the times of the circumnavigation of the world, which provoked displacements of large population groups across all the continents.
 Even before the creation of art history as a scholarly discipline in the 19th century, art and culture have been construed through the exchange of objects, concepts and practices among a variety of territories and societies around the globe, not only between Europe and their colonies and vice versa, but also between Africa and the Arabian Peninsula or India, or Asia and the Americas.
 European mass emigration to the Americas, that started in the 19th century and continued throughout the 20th century as a forced migration related to the two World Wars and the many other violent conflicts around the globe, reaches an unprecedented level in the 21st century, when humankind faces new challenges brought about by different forms of transit of peoples, ideas and images.